ZoomTen/mbc30test/README.md

 ![](screenshots/mbc3_rom.png)
 ![](screenshots/mbc3_sram.png)

 * **ROM**: X's fill half the table or more.
+If so, the ROM can be accessed only up to 2MB.
-* **SRAM**: If X's fill the table and the `MBC3 SRAM OK!` message is displayed, only up 32KB SRAM is supported.
-This table might be filled with dots instead and the message `MBC30 SRAM OK!` &mdash; in which case, 64KB SRAM is supported even despite the ROM being limited to 2MB.
+* **SRAM**: X's fill the table and the `MBC3 SRAM OK!` message is displayed.
+If so, only up to 32KB SRAM is supported.